Esoim/hello-world/README.md

 # hello-world
-I'm new to everything coding, but hope to great in it on the cunning months
+I'm new to everything coding, but hope to be great in it soonest!